The Crown season 4 release date Netflix plot, cast, trailer - Mash Viral

 When will the cast of The Crown change again?

 We get a new cast for the five and six seasons – which will take us all the way to the present day.
-It is understood that The Crown will run for a total of six seasons, and it was always the intention to have two cast resets during that period.
+It is understood that The Crown will run for a total of six seasons, and it was always the intention to have two resets of the cast during that period.

 About Imelda Staunton it has been said for some time that he will take over the Queen Elizabeth season.